tildearrow/furnace/doc/4-instrument/fm-opll.md

 # links

-[FM instrument tutorial](https://www.youtube.com/watch?v=wS8edjurjDw): A great starting point to learn how create and work with FM sounds.
-This was made for DefleMask, but all the same principles apply.
+[FM instrument tutorial](https://www.youtube.com/watch?v=wS8edjurjDw): A great starting point to learn how create and work with FM sounds. this was made for DefleMask, but all the same principles apply.